mobizt/FirebaseClient/README.md

 - `DefaultEthernetNetwork`

-The DefaultEthernetNetwork class constructors are the following.
+The DefaultEthernetNetwork class parameters are included the following.

 ```cpp
 DefaultEthernetNetwork::DefaultEthernetNetwork()